xyproto/cxx/README.md

 # [🍶](https://github.com/xyproto/sakemake) Sakemake [![Build Status](https://travis-ci.org/xyproto/sakemake.svg?branch=master)](https://travis-ci.org/xyproto/sakemake) [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://raw.githubusercontent.com/xyproto/algernon/master/LICENSE) [![Buildsystem](https://img.shields.io/badge/buildsystem-config--free-brightgreen.svg)](https://github.com/xyproto/sakemake)

-Configuration-free build system for developers on Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, that just want to work with C++17 code for building one or more executables, not build configuration and not compilation flags.
-Required packages must still be installed manually.
+Configuration-free build system for Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, **for developers that just want to program in C++17 and build one or more executables** and not have to deal with build configuration and compilation flags.
+Defines for directories like `img` and `data` are provided.
+Required packages must still be installed manually and will not be done by *Sakemake*.

 *Sakemake* also provides a way to structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

 It uses scons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.

-**No configuration files are needed!** No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake` or `Makefile.in`.
+It may be rewritten to use fewer dependencies in the future.

 Dependencies are discovered automatically, and the correct flags are given to the C++ compiler.
 If the dependencies are discovered correctly, the project is *Sakemake*-compliant and may display the badge below as a guarantee for users that the project will be easy to deal with.

+**No build-configuration files are needed!** No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake` or `Makefile.in`.
+Only a `make.cpp` file will work, but a *Sakemake*-compatible directory structure is recommended.

-The latest versions of both GCC (g++) and Clang (clang++) are supported.
+The latest versions of both GCC (g++) and Clang (clang++) are always supported.
+Create an issue if there are problems.

-If you are developing a C++ library, *Sakemake* is not for you, yet.
-However, if you are looking for a configuration-free build system executables written in C++17, on Linux, macOS or FreeBSD, *Sakemake* **might** be for you.
-The only way to be sure is to give it a spin.
+If you are developing a C++ **library**, *Sakemake* is not for you, yet.
+However, if you are looking for a configuration-free build system **executables** written in **C++17**, on Linux, macOS or FreeBSD, *Sakemake* **might** be for you. *The only way to be sure is to give it a spin*.

 `x86_64-w64-mingw32-g++` or a working installation of `docker` is required for compiling executables for 64-bit Windows.
 This docker image is used if `x86_64-w64-mingw32-g++` is missing: `jhasse/mingw:2017-10-19`.